KhanZelim/wikipedia-scraper/README.md

     python main.py
     ```

-3. The script creates a Wikipedia scraper, gets a list of countries and their leaders from an API, gets the first paragrah for each leader fom Wikipedia, and saves it all in a dictionary.
+3. The script creates a Wikipedia scraper, gets a list of countries and their leaders from an API, gets the first paragraph for each leader fom Wikipedia, and saves it all in a dictionary.
 The resulting dictionary is saved to a "leaders_data.json" file in your root directory.

     ```python
     # Create a WikipediaScraper object